dafny-lang/dafny/docs/DafnyRef/Types.md

 types when used in a non-ghost context.
 Again, note that _all_ types support equality in _ghost_ contexts; the difference is only for non-ghost (that is, compiled) code.
-Co-inductive datatypes, arrow types, and inductive datatypes with ghost parameters are examples of types that are not equality supporting.
+Coinductive datatypes, arrow types, and inductive datatypes with ghost parameters are examples of types that are not equality supporting.